Courtney-Seitz/Towers-of-Hanoi/planning/pseudocode.md

     --- each selection event increases a counter; when the counter == 2, reset to 0 (i.e. move is completed)

 -- generateGame:
---- generateDisks (generates a set of disks for each color with incrementally increasing width and sets their initial configuration on the board (i.e. all @ position 2))
+--- generateDisks (generates a set of disks for each color with incrementally increasing width and sets their initial configuration on the board (i.e. all @ position 1))

     ---- from user input (getNumberColors and getNumberDisks), creates n disks each of k colors, placing each at the bottom of the starting position as they are created

     // abstract
     ----- create n Disks
-      ------ for each number Disk, create k of that magnitude, one for each color
+      ------ for each number Disk, create k of that value, one for each color
-      ------ when k Disks have been created, move to next magnitude disk (i.e. increase magnitude by 1)
+      ------ when k Disks have been created, move to next value disk (i.e. increase value by 1)
       ------ as each Disk is created, place it at the bottom of the starting position (i.e end of array)

     // more specific